zz-xx/soccerdata-scraper/README.md

-# soccerdata-scraper
+## Basic Overview
-Scrape soccer data across the leagues from Wikipedia and do various analysis on it.
+Scrape soccer data from Wikipedia across tier 1 European Football Leagues and make interactive as well as interesting data visualizations from it.